codebyazeredo/codebyazeredo/README.md

 - 🎯 Focused on scalable web applications and RESTful APIs
 - 💻 Full-stack developer working with monoliths and microservices
-- ⚙️ Experience with PHP (Laravel, Laminas), Java (Spring, Quarkus), JS/TS
+- ⚙️ Experience with PHP (Laravel, Laminas), Java (Spring), JS (Node)
-- ☁️ Cloud skills with AWS, Azure, and messaging (MQTT, WebSockets)
+- ☁️ Cloud skills with AWS, and messaging (MQTT/HTTP, WebSockets)
-- 🧩 Background in embedded systems and IoT projects
+- 🧩 Background in Apps Mobile systems and IoT projects
+- 🎓 Technical degree in Systems Development and currently studying Software Engineering
 - 👨‍💻 Passionate about clean code, best practices, and distributed architecture

 <br>